ajvincent/ts-morph-structures/docs/guides/StructureClasses.md

 So how _do_ you modify the array of types?

 These classes also provide type structure sets, in `ClassDeclarationImpl::implementsSet` and `InterfaceDeclarationImpl::extendsSet`, respectively.
-Each of these is a `Set<TypeStructures>` object, with a couple extra methods:
+Each of these is a [TypeStructuresSet](../api/ts-morph-structures.typestructureset.md) object: a `Set<TypeStructures>` with a couple extra methods:

 - `cloneFromTypeStructureSet(other: TypeStructureSet): void;`
 - `replaceFromTypeArray(array: (string | WriterFunction)[]): void;`